Melton (Vic.)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Melton has 59 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together facilitate 2,461 weekly passenger trips.
-The city's transport accessibility is considered good, with residents, on average, being located 226 meters from the nearest transport stop.
+Melton has 59 active public transport stops operating, all of which are bus stops.
+These stops are serviced by 11 individual routes that collectively provide 2,461 weekly passenger trips.
+Transport accessibility in Melton is rated as good, with residents typically located 226 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward using their cars, which remains the dominant mode of transportation at 88%.
+Train usage stands at 5%.
+Vehicle ownership averages 1.1 per dwelling in Melton, below the regional average.

 Frequently Asked Questions - Transport